kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 ### Documentation updates

-You can now the Eventing Mesh [processes events](https://kyma-project.io/docs/master/components/knative-eventing-mesh/#details-event-processing-and-delivery).
+With Event Bus removed, we focused on improving Knative Eventing Mesh.
+This means providing you with additional documentation on [event processing and delivery](https://kyma-project.io/docs/master/components/knative-eventing-mesh/#details-event-processing-and-delivery).
 If you are interested in setting Kafka as your default Channel implementation, read this [tutorial](https://kyma-project.io/docs/master/components/knative-eventing-mesh/#tutorials-configure-the-kafka-channel).

 ## Compass

 ###  Provisioning of custom components

-With the recent addition to the Kyma Installer, you can now define the source URL of a component that you want to install.
+With the recent addition to the Kyma Installer you can define the source URL of a component that you want to install.
 The Runtime Provisioner now fully supports this feature allowing you to include external components that should be deployed to provisioned clusters.

 ### On-demand revision of Kyma installed on provisioned clusters